 When choosing a mattress, there are lots of factors to consider before you make a final decision.
-Foam or springs, soft or firm, standard like a Purple mattress, or maybe a multifunctional fold out bed?
+Foam or springs, soft or firm, standard, or maybe a multifunctional fold out bed?
 With so many products on the market, it’s easy to get confused!

-Here’s a quick guide to the key areas you should think about when choosing a new mattress.
+Here’s a quick guide to the key areas you should think about when it’s time to buy a new mattress.

 Which mattress type?